All India Institute of Medical Sciences, Kalyani: PMSSY: Phase IV

-Founding
+Genesis

-The construction work of the institute's campus started in 2016.
-The institute was established by the Union Government in exercise of the powers conferred by the provisions of sub-section (1) of section 3 of the All India Institute of Medical Sciences Act, 1956 (25 of 1956) as per Ministry of Health and Family Welfare notification on 24 January 2018.The mentoring institution was AIIMS Bhubaneswar, the first director appointed was Dipika Deka and Chitra Sarkar selected as president.
-Deka resigned in March 2019, leaving the director's position open.
-In March 2020, Ramji Singh was appointed as new Executive director.
+Construction of the institute’s campus commenced in 2016.
+Established by the Union Government on 24 January 2018, the Institute was founded under the authority granted by Section 3, Sub-section (1) of the All India Institute of Medical Sciences Act, 1956 (25 of 1956), following a formal notification by the Ministry of Health and Family Welfare.
+AIIMS Bhubaneswar served as the mentoring institution, Dipika Deka was appointed as the inaugural director. and Chitra Sarkar was appointed to the position of president.
+Deka resigned in March 2019, leaving the directorship vacant.
+In March 2020, Ramji Singh was designated as the new Executive Director.
 From September 2025 onwards, Arvind Sinha (Head, Pediatric Surgery – AIIMS Jodhpur) has been appointed as the Director of AIIMS Kalyani.

 Developments

+President Droupadi Murmu and Union Health Minister Prataprao Jadhav graced the inaugural convocation ceremony of AIIMS, Kalyani on July 30, 2025.

 The institute became operational with the first batch of 50 MBBS students, which one of the six AIIMS to become operational in 2019.
 Classes started in September 2019.
 Temporarily, classes of the first batch were taken at the College of Medicine & JNM Hospital campus in Kalyani, while students were already staying at the hostel on the campus.
 In 2020, the number of MBBS seats was increased from 50 to 125.

 On 1 March 2022, first Academic season of B.Sc (Nursing) course with 60 number of seats capacity inaugurated by institute president.
 In November 2022, Institute has been permitted to run postgraduate courses with 26 number of seats allocated for INI-CET January 2023 session.
 M.Sc (Nursing) on Pediatrics Nursing and Psychiatric Nursing with 4 NOS seat started for August 2023 session.

+July 30, 2025, marked a definitive milestone in the institution's ascent as a premier center of national importance.
+The occasion was its inaugural convocation ceremony, graced by the President of India, Smt.
+Droupadi Murmu.
+The event celebrated the academic completion of the institute’s pioneering MBBS batch—admitted in 2019—alongside several Post-Doctoral Certificate Course (PDCC) scholars, signaling the institute's successful transition from a nascent project to a fully realized pillar of the Indian healthcare system.